Arcot, Tamil Nadu

-Arcot (Tamil: Ārkāḍu, /ta/) is a town, part of Vellore metropolitan area and urban area of Ranipet district in the Indian state of Tamil Nadu.
+Arcot (Tamil: Ārkāḍu, /ta/) is a Town and Taluk of Ranipet district in the Indian state of Tamil Nadu.
 Located on the southern banks of Palar River, the city straddles a trade route between Chennai and Bangalore or Salem, between the Mysore Ghat and the Javadi Hills (Javvadhu malai).
-It forms a Tri-City with the adjacent municipalities of Walajapet and Ranipet.
+It forms a Tri-City with the adjacent municipalities of Ranipet and Walajapet.

 Etymology

 Arcot is the anglicized form of the Tamil word ārkāḍ, which is commonly believed to have been derived from the Tamil words aaru (River) + kaadu (forest).
 However, arkaadu meant 'a forest of fig trees'.